Section 10530 – Aluminum Walkway Covers

 3) Flashing details pertaining to aluminum canopy

-4) Canopy anchorage details
+4) Concrete footing and/or canopy anchorage details

 - Product Data – Submit manufacturer’s product information, specifications, and installation instructions for the aluminum canopy.